andymjessop/Pycho/README.md

 ### To-Do

-There's a lot to be done to match feature parity with Echo; while we make no claim to ever match all the functionality.
+There's a lot to be done to match feature parity with Echo; I make no claim to ever match all the functionality.
 But a few things on the roadmap include:

-- Implementing compute-later functionality on methods

-- Lazy loading of saved files

 - Defining subclasses of Record for common data types (Time histories, PSDs, SRS are top on the list)